-Advantage Engineering increases the profitability of industrial manufacturing companies in a wide range of industries by developing and manufacturing innovative industrial process cooling heat transfer equipment including water chillers, temperature controller units and evaporative cooling towers.
+Advantage Engineering increases the profitability of industrial manufacturing companies in many industries by developing and manufacturing innovative industrial process cooling heat transfer equipment, including water chillers, temperature controller units, and evaporative cooling towers.

 We will need this information to complete a quote for your Temperature Controller.
 Below we’ve explained why we need each piece of information and why it is helpful.

-- This information is not required, but can be helpful to help us understand your overall process; in the case you are running engineer grade materials and/or have a high temp process.
+- This information is not required but can be helpful to help us understand your overall process; in case you are running engineer-grade materials and/or have a high-temp process.

 Material Throughput Rate (lbs/hr or pph)

 - This helps us to understand the cooling cycles and the demand this will have on the temperature control unit.
-Also consider where the machine throat temperature is critical and the unit is required to keep up with the cycle.
+Also, consider where the machine’s throat temperature is critical, and the unit is required to keep up with the cycle.

 Fluid Temp Required (F) from Temperature Controller?